krishnirmale/Krish_Nirmale/README.md

 ### 🚀 Featured Projects & Experience

-**Somnex | Cofounder**
-* Leading the design of a novel virtual reality headset to enhance engineering collaboration.
-* Hold a patent pending for a Dual Pancake Transparent Lens for mixed reality applications.
-* Leveraging the Optiland Python package to optimize proprietary lens configurations, resulting in a 15% higher resolution and an 80% improvement in lens efficiency.
-* Designing custom PCB elements for the motherboard utilizing KiCAD.

 **Bruin Formula Racing | Tractive Integration Responsible Engineer**
 * Integrating high voltage electronics with mechanical cooling and powertrain subsystems using SolidWorks.
 * Redesigned the service panel to improve efficiency by 75% and introduced more robust waterproofing solutions.